 The Vamana met Mahabali at the conclusion of the Ashwamedha Yagna the emperor was overseeing to ensure the prosperity of his Kingdom.
 It was customary to give token gifts to the Brahmins involved in the Yagna, at its conclusion.
 It was at this time that Vamana appeared before Mahabali.
 He felt elated seeing the pious Brahmin before him.
 Mahabali bowed before the Vamana and enquired the reason for his arrival.
 Vamana relayed his wish to have three paces of land to do Agnihotra.
 Mahabali laughed.
 Three paces! – he said – go ahead and take it from wherever you want.

 Lord Vishnu’s absence at Vaikuntha worried the Devas and Goddess Lakshmi.
 She reached Patalaloka and stood before Mahabali as a normal woman.
 She tied a rakhi to the hand of Mahabali.
-Then, with folded hands, as his sister, Lekshmi asked Mahabali to send Lord Vishnu, who was staying with him as Vamana, with her.
+Then, with folded hands, as his sister, Lakshmi asked Mahabali to send Lord Vishnu, who was staying with him as Vamana, with her.
 Mahabali agreed.
-But Lord Vishnu wanted to honor his word.
+But Lord Vishnu wanted to honour his word.
 So he told Mahabali that he would stay with him in Patalaloka for four months every year.
-This stay of Lord Vishnu happens during the Chaturmas
+This stay of Lord Vishnu happens during the Chaturmas.

 On the day of Ashadhi Ekadashi, a huge procession of pilgrims known as Pandharpur Ashadi Ekadasi Vrat Yatra culminates at Pandharpur, in Solapur district in south Maharashtra, situated on the banks of the Chandrabhaga River.
-Pandharpur is the main center of worship of the deity Vithoba, a local form of Vishnu.
-Hundreds of thousands of pilgrims used to come to Pandharpur on this day, from different parts of Maharashtra, before the pandemic struck.
-Some of them carried palanquins with the images of the saints of Maharashtra.
+Pandharpur is the main centre of worship of the deity Vithoba, a local form of Vishnu.
+Hundreds of thousands of pilgrims come down to Pandharpur on this day, from different parts of Maharashtra.
+Some of them carry palanquins with the images of the saints of Maharashtra.
 These pilgrims are called Warkaris meaning ‘one who venerates the Vithoba’.

-The saints are believed to have started the ritual of walking to Pandharpur every year, during the Ashadha and Kartik months, to worship Vithoba, around 800 years ago.
-The saints whose images are carried in Palanquins are Dnyaneshwar from Alandi, Namdev from Narsi Namdev, Tukaram from Dehu, Eknath from Paithan, Nivruttinath from Trimbakeshwar, Muktabai from Muktainagar, Sopan from Saswad and Gajanan Maharaj from Shegaon.
+The saints are believed to have started the ritual of walking to Pandharpur every year, during the Ashadha and Kartik months, to worship Vithoba (Lord Vishnu) around 800 years ago.
+The saints whose images are carried in Palanquins are Sant Dnyaneshwar from Alandi, Sant Namdev from Narsi Namdev, Sant Tukaram from Dehu, Sant Eknath from Paithan, Sant Nivruttinath from Trimbakeshwar, Sant Muktabai from Muktainagar, Sant Sopan from Saswad and Sant Gajanan Maharaj from Shegaon.